About 529 Plans

 To update your account information, log in select "Profile & Documents" and select the appropriate option from the left hand navigation.

 Yes, a beneficiary may have more than one Minnesota College Savings Plan account.
 However, an account owner can have only one account for each beneficiary.

 For example, a beneficiary may have an account owned by their parent, and/or their grandparent, and/or their aunt, etc. There is an overall maximum account balance limit of $425,000 which applies to all accounts opened for a beneficiary.

 Yes, having an account for each beneficiary is recommended.
 A Minnesota College Savings Plan only takes $25 dollars and 15 minutes to open.

-Yes, you can transfer funds from another 529 college savings plan to an account in Minnesota College Savings Plan for the same beneficiary once within a 12-month period without incurring federal income tax.
+Yes, you can transfer 529 college funds from another 529 college savings plan to an account in the Minnesota College Savings Plan for the same beneficiary once within a 12-month period without incurring federal income tax.
 You should consult your tax advisor or the other 529 college savings plan.
 State and local taxes may apply.
 How to Manage an Incoming Rollover from another 529 Account.

 Yes - funds may be redeposited to your 529 plan within 60 days without penalty should a student need to withdraw from a class.
 The recontributed amount cannot exceed the amount of the refund.

 Minnesota College Savings Plan performance for the eleven investment options is available online.
 Please click here for more information.

 The Minnesota College Savings Plan offers you a choice of eleven investment options.
 These options vary in their investment strategy and degree of risk, allowing you to select an option or combination of options that may fit your needs.
 To see the list of Investment Options, brief descriptions and associated fees and expenses, visit Investment Options.
 For more information on the risks involved in investing in such Investment Options, and the type of investor for whom each investment option may be appropriate, read the plan description.